helium/helium-wallet-rs/README.md

 cargo build --release
 ```

 The resulting `target/release/helium-wallet` is ready for use.
+Place
+it somewhere in your `$PATH` or run it straight from the the target
+folder.

 ## Usage